 |Paper Title||Chemoresistance Evolution in Triple-Negative Breast Cancer Delineated by Single-Cell Sequencing|

-|Abstract||In this study, they profiled longitudinal samples from 20 TNBC patients during neoadjuvant treatment using single-cell DNA and RNA sequencing, as well as bulk exome sequencing (NAC).
+|Abstract||In this study, they profiled longitudinal samples from 20 Triple-Negative Breast Cancer (TNBC) patients during neoadjuvant chemotherapy (NAC) using single-cell DNA and RNA sequencing, as well as bulk exome sequencing.
 Deep exome sequencing revealed ten patients in whom NAC resulted in clonal extinction and ten patients in whose clones survived therapy.
 They did a more extensive investigation on 8 patients, analyzing 900 cells with single-cell DNA sequencing and 6,862 cells with single-cell RNA sequencing.|

-They looked at the genomic and phenotypic evolution of tumor cells in TNBC patients as a result of NAC treatment, and discovered two types of clonal dynamics: extinction and persistence.
+They looked at the genomic and phenotypic evolution of tumor cells in TNBC patients as a result of NAC treatment and discovered two types of clonal dynamics: extinction and persistence.
 After treatment, NAC eradicated the tumor cells, leaving only normal diploid cell types, including numerous fibroblasts and immunological cells, in the clonal extinction patients.
 The clonal persistence patients, on the other hand, had a substantial number of remaining tumor cells with altered genotypes and phenotypes in response to NAC.

-Fig.3 Copy-number evolution in clonal extinction patients.
+Fig.4 Copy-number evolution in clonal extinction patients.
 (Kim, 2018)

-- Gawad, C., et al. Single-cell genome sequencing: current state of the science.
+- Gawad, C.; et al. Single-cell genome sequencing: current state of the science.
 Nature Reviews Genetics.
-2016; 17(3): 175-188.
+2016, 17(3): 175-188.

-- Kim, C., et al. Chemoresistance evolution in triple-negative breast cancer delineated by single-cell sequencing.
+- Kim, C.; et al. Chemoresistance evolution in triple-negative breast cancer delineated by single-cell sequencing.
 Cell.
-2018; 173(4): 879-893. e13.
+2018, 173(4): 879-893. e13.